LOADING ...

 We can do this.

-We can dismiss we can reject uncertainty
+We can dismiss apathy; we can uncertainty

 We can be the new chapter in our

-We not see change immediately
+We will not see immediately

 We must like the seed that change is possible to see.

-Just one, our pale blue dot.
+one, like our pale blue dot.

 Caught in an endless waltz gravity, we circle the sun, wondering who, if anyone left the light on.